Call Now For Fast Friendly Service (978) 710-8667

 - Once all the wrinkles are out, you can start adding water, keep running vacuum until fill water is on the wall all the way around.
 You may have to begin running the fill water with a couple of wrinkles still visible, once the water is over them, your adjustments will hold.
 Keep going around and kicking while the swimming pool fills up.
 Once you have two inches of pool water in, you will lose the ability to stretch the floor further.

 - Begin installing the top rails.

 - Once the vacuum is shut off, continue filling the pool until the water is 4 inches below the return jet.

-- Remove the tape on the skimmer and install the skimmer with new gaskets.
+- Remove the tape from the skimmer and install the skimmer with new gaskets.

 - Install return jet with new gaskets, and then hook up the filter equipment, and finish filling the pool.

-This installation guide is meant to give you a rough outline only.
-This was also meant to convert regular beaded liners, and overlap liners into hung / V-bead type.
+This installation guide is meant to give you a rough outline or to aid in converting regular beaded liner and overlap liners into hung / V-bead type only.

 PRO Tip* – When installing a premium pool liner, only do it on warm sunny days.
 70-82 degrees is optimum.
 Do not rush at the end of the day to get it done.
 Do not fill your pool overnight if it the temp drops below 60; you need to wait to begin filling until its warm, and the sun is back out.